HazyResearch/mindbender/dashboard/README.md

 * **Nested Report Templates**.
   A report template may be nested under another template.
-  When instantiating the parent template from the dashboard configuration,
+  When instantiating the parent template from the snapshot configuration,
     * All nested ones will be instantiated with the same set of parameters.
       All `report.params` specifications found along the path to each nested one will be used to check and supply default values for the parameters.
     * App-specific as well as built-in nested templates will all be instantiated.